Enhancing community access to wetlands viewing area as part of wetlands mitigation design

-One major challenge was the presence of extensive wetlands on the site—in areas with electrical components that had to remain operational.
-To locate replacement wetlands (as wetlands cannot be placed under electrical components) we needed to get creative.
+One major challenge was the presence of extensive wetlands on the site–in areas with electrical components that had to remain operational.
+It took creativity to locate replacement areas for the .4 acres filled in under the electrical components.

-Our team found five small nearby areas that had potential for wetland mitigation.
-We negotiated with both the town and regulatory agencies on behalf of National Grid.
-Our design of the new wetlands and a 100-foot buffer created a new community amenity, mitigated the loss of the original wetlands, and successfully cleared the way for National Grid’s new substation project.
+We found two areas nearby that provided us with .75 acres to create new wetlands.
+We also worked to eliminate invasive plant species on the remaining 10 acres.
+We successfully negotiated with the town and regulatory agencies on behalf of National Grid.
+Our design for wetland mitigation provided new habitat, enhanced community access, mitigated the loss of the original wetlands, and cleared the way for National Grid’s new substation project.

 Become a client

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us